+Unsurprisingly, the color of the rose plays a huge role.
 Red roses symbolize love and desire, but roses come in a variety of colors and each has their own meaning.
-For example, the white rose’s meaning is purity and innocence.

 - White rose: purity, innocence, reverence, a new beginning, a fresh start.

 - Red rose: love, I love you